 Decoding Chart - Levels

-When the app was submitted in 2020, it was rejected because it was too simple.
-To make it less simple, we simply added two worksheet pages each for each of the five levels from the Writing Worksheets app.
+When the same app was submitted in 2020, it was rejected because it was too simple.
+To make it less simple, we simply added two worksheet pages for each of the five levels from the Writing Worksheets app.
 The original purpose of the app was to make the decoding chart available for use by the child just one level at a time.
-The present version does the same thing with a few extras thown in just because.
+The present version does the same thing with a few extras thrown in to make it seem less simple.

-The best use of this app is to create an iPad screen capture for each of the five pages of the decoding chart and print them out for the child's reference when using the Writing Worksheets app.
+Apart from the child's using the app's practice worksheets, this app can be used to create an iPad screen capture for each of the five pages of the decoding chart to be printed out for the child's reference when using the Writing Worksheets app.

 You may notice that the app's name on its first page is Decoding Chart - Level with the "S" missing.
 We noticed the "Level" and not "Levels" after the app had finally been approved.
 To add the "S" would mean having to submit the app for approval all over again.
 It had taken us so long to get the app approved in the first pace that we decided to just live with the missing "S" and leave well enough alone.